 Gayle’s father, Abby Weiner z”l, was a Holocaust survivor who had spoken at numerous schools, colleges, and other venues about his experiences.
 In 2002 Gayle and her parents went back to the 4 concentration camps where her father had been held as a young boy.

 Gayle is actively involved in the Greater Hartford Jewish Community.
 She serves as a Vice President of Solomon Schechter Day School of Greater Hartford.
 She spearheaded community collaboration as a core member of the Executive Committee for the Aim Chai Endowment Campaign and the Day School Transformation Fund.
-At Schechter, Gayle Chairs the Development Committee, is co-chair for the Annual Ner Tamid Gala and served on the Parent Association as room parent for her daughters’ grades.
+At Schechter, Gayle Chairs the Development Committee, is co-chair for the Annual Ner Tamid Gala and served on the Parent Association.
 In 2015 Gayle and her family were honored as recipients of the Ner Tamid award.
 Gayle is currently Vice President at the Jewish Community Foundation of Greater Hartford and also Vice President of Connecticut Voices of Hope.
-Gayle also serves on the Board of Jewish Family Services and is very involved in the Jewish Federation of Greater Hartford where she is a Community Trustee, past co-chair of the Presidents Council, and a Lion of Judah.
+Gayle also serves on the Board of Jewish Family Services and is involved in the Jewish Federation of Greater Hartford where she is a Community Trustee, past co-chair of the Presidents Council, and a Lion of Judah.
 In 2014, Gayle along with seven other community leaders came together to “save” The Crown Market, the only kosher supermarket in the area.

 Gayle is passionate about providing improved treatments and ultimately finding the cure for Glycogen Storage Disease (GSD).
 Her daughter Alyssa has GSD type 1a, a Jewish genetic disease.
 She is Trustee and Founder of the Global Center For Glycogen Storage Disease.
 In 2006, Gayle and Steve created Alyssa’s Angel Fund in order to provide GSD patients and their families with financial assistance if necessary, in order to get the medical care they need.